luhanmonat/UniCom/README.md

 INIT: Sends out the initialization request sequence: / * 1 [cr].

     This command is sent out automatically when the app starts.
-    It is normally used to tell your device to send out Title and Button legends as shown below.
+    It is normally used to tell your device to send back a title string and Button legends as shown below.

             *   *   *   *   *   *   *   *   *   *

 You may do whatever you want with this data in your project just as is.
-However, you can also send data back to the app as follows...
+However, you can also send data back to the app from your device as follows...

 T,[title text string][cr]
     Puts the text string in the Title Box near the top of the screen.